5 Simple Tips Against Perfectionism

 In order to prevent the classic perfectionism hamster wheel, one must convince oneself that less is usually more.
 And this is best when you start small anti-perfectionism test balloons: Instead of getting rid of it in the morning, you should first of all calmly consider which tasks are really important.

 The unimportant works should be quiet times with a little less perfectionism.
 It helps to be realistic about what would happen in the worst case, if you do not perfectly perfect this or that work.
-Or that Chef, who turns the corner with the next extra order, simply friendly but definitely says “no”.
+Or that Manager, who turns the corner with the next extra order, simply friendly but definitely says “no”.

 2. Just say “no”